Evaluations

 The Goals of the Evaluation Process

-• To ensure the evaluation process is objective, fair and has the best interests of all players and the Association in mind.
+- To ensure the evaluation process is objective, fair and has the best interests of all players and the Association in mind.

-• To reduce stress and worry for players and parents through communication of the evaluation process.
+- To reduce stress and worry for players and parents through communication of the evaluation process.

 What Level Should a Player Try Out For?

-Before registering for evaluations for A and C1 teams, players and parents should consider a number of factors to ensure that the player plays on a team that is not only appropriate to her level of abilities but is also consistent with her objectives and level of commitment and those of her family.
+Before registering for evaluations for A and C1 teams, players and parents should consider a number of factors to ensure that the player plays on a team that is not only appropriate to her level of abilities but is also consistent with her objectives and level of commitment, and those of her family.

-U18 A, U15 A, U13 A and U11 C1 team
+U18 A, U15 A, U13 A and U11 A team

-Upon being selected to an A team or the U11 C1 team, a player will be required to pay a “rep team” fee to the Association for, among other things, additional Association ice time that the A teams and U11 C1 team will receive.
-Additional fees and expenses will also be required to be paid for by players for a variety of matters that could include coaching costs, ice times for the team over and above allotted times, additional on and off ice training, conditioning and developmental initiatives, tournament fees, travel costs, etc. The financial commitment required for A level players and U11 C1 players is greater than for players on teams at other levels.
+Upon being selected to an A team, a player will be required to pay a “rep team” fee to the Association for, among other things, additional Association ice time, as well as expenses related to coaching costs, incremental ice times, additional conditioning and developmental initiatives, tournament fees, travel costs, etc. The financial commitment required for A level players is greater than for players on teams at other levels.

-In recent years, the level of female hockey has increased dramatically.
-Strong players who do not have the time available to make a full commitment to a Tier 1 (A) team should consider Tier 2 (C) as an excellent option.
-Also, in some cases, playing a leadership role at that level may be more beneficial to the player’s development.
-In recent years, a number of parents have expressed the view that their daughter’s on and off-ice development was enhanced by being placed on the Tier 2 team.
+Parents of athletes who have gone through the evaluation process and been assigned to C teams have also noted that playing a leadership role at that level may be more beneficial to their player’s development.
+In recent years, a number of parents have expressed the view that their daughter’s on and off-ice development was enhanced by being placed on a C team.

 What to Expect and What is Expected During Evaluations

 Players registered for evaluations must attend every evaluation session.
-When a player cannot attend an evaluation, or needs to arrive late or leave early, she should contact the Coaching Coordinators or Director of Player Development at least 24 hours prior to the session.
-Any health or other issues that may impact the player’s evaluation must be discussed with the Coaching Coordinators or Director of Player Development at least 24 hours prior to the session.
+When a player cannot attend an evaluation, or needs to arrive late or leave early, she should contact the Player and Coach Development Coordinator at least 24 hours prior to the session.
+Any health or other issues that may impact the player’s evaluation must be discussed with the Player and Coach Development Coordinator at least 24 hours prior to the session.
+The Player and Coach Development Coordinator will address these situations on a case by case basis at their discretion.

 Players will be evaluated based on the position that they signed up for in their evaluation registration.
 Goalies are required to attend both the goalie only evaluation session and the player evaluation sessions.
-Players who are interested in goaltending and playing out must advise the Coaching Coordinators and Goalie Coordinator at least 48 hours before the evaluation sessions begin.
+Players who are interested in goaltending and playing out must advise the Coaching Coordinator and Goalie Coordinator at least 48 hours before the evaluation sessions begin.
 Goaltenders should expect to be evaluated at every session and not just at the goaltender evaluation session.

 Generally, the first evaluation session will involve primarily skills and drills, and the second and third sessions may incorporate game situations and/or scrimmages.
 It may be necessary to release players from evaluations in order to limit numbers or balance the level of players during the evaluation scrimmage games.

-At times, evaluators may ask for certain lines to play together or even certain players to change jersey colours and numbers.
+At times, evaluators may ask for certain lines to play together or even certain players to change colours and numbers.
 A player may also be asked to play a position different than the one she indicated she is trying out for.

 Parents and others are asked to stay clear as much as possible from the evaluators to allow them do their job without interruption or without worrying about others overhearing their comments to each other.
 It is essential that evaluators are able to speak candidly to each other during the evaluation process.